shubham-pawar/Dynamic_Application/README.md

 # How to run it!

-    Download zip file of this repository and unzip it.
+    1) Download zip file of this repository and unzip it.
-    1) Open Eclipse Go to File
-    2) Open Projects from File System(in import source (click on Directory) and choose your unzip folder
+    2) Open Eclipse Go to File -> Open Projects from File System -> in import source (click on Directory) and choose your unzip folder -> Finish
-    3) Finish Run
-    4) Run on server
+    3) Run -> Run on server